 The first week at Toca do Coelho

-It’s b2014-08-05 18.36.08een a week since the first bunnies arrived at Toca do Coelho.
+It’s been a week since the first bunnies arrived at Toca do Coelho.
 What a blast it has been!
 Right now we are with 17 beautiful people, and so many things have already been built.

 The dynamic in the group is great, and everyone is working so hard, making such beautiful structures, starting and finishing so many beautiful projects!
 Every morning we get up around 7 or 8, with a different live song every time, picked especially for the moment.
 After waking up to these sweet sounds breakfast is being served on our long tables. everyone proposes a project they want to work on or would like to join.
 This is followed by a small lecture; on the irrigation system, on the bio-toilet, about how our compost heap works… And then we are off!
 We work a couple of hours until the sun is at its highest point and take a welcome lunch break.
 Everybody takes a shower and we eat the most amazing meals!
 Following the local habits we do a siesta after lunch.
 The first two days we forgot this, but in August it is simply too hot to work, so we rest.
 Usually after a couple of hours everybody gets anxious to start again; to finish a project, or create something new, and so we work.
 When the sun is starting to set, dinner is served.
 After dinner we dance and play guitar on the terraces.
 After a night of sleep, another day of the same easy going, yet hardworking, pattern follows.